reasonset/purebuilder-simply/README.md

 If you want to use it, you should `PureBuilder::BLESS` Proc object in the file.
 It will be called with `PureBuilder::BLESS.call(frontmatter, self)`.

-This proc will be called with just before generating.
+This proc will be called after system paramaters were set.
-All system setting values are already set.

 It don't need to return something.
 You can modify frontmatter Hash object directly.